martinmimigames/little-file-explorer/README.md

 Open-sourced and publicly-viewable code for anyone worrying about being locked in or privacy invasion.

-It allows browsing in the file system, and let you do simple things like copy and pasting files.
+It provides multiple functions, including copy and pasting files, multi-file share, etc. More information available in **Features** section below.

 Supports Android 1.0+

 Currently under 40 KB.

-Previous known as Simple File Explorer (but from martinmimigames).
+Previous known as *Simple File Explorer* (but from martinmimigames).

 Location of website:
 [https://martinmimigames.github.io/projects/little-file-explorer](https://martinmimigames.github.io/projects/little-file-explorer/index.html).

 ## Features